 Tags: abandoned subway tunnel, Facebook, Graffiti, Lizz Comstock, photography, Rochester, rochester images, Rochester NY, rochester photos, Rochester Subway photos, Rochester Transit Corporation

-This entry was posted on Wednesday, July 20th, 2011 at 11:22 pm and is filed under Rochester Images, Rochester Subway.
+This entry was posted on Wednesday, July 20th, 2011 at 11:22 pm and is filed under Rochester Images, Rochester Subway, Urban Exploration.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.